oznogon/gattaibushido-public/rules/05_coach.md

 Don't let the team get too comfortable with their synergies!
 Let them enjoy a solid round-table full-party victory every now and then, but don't let them grow complacent with their killer combos.
 Put in challenges that split them up, like multiple fronts of enemies, or simultaneous conflicts that require divided attention.

 Similarly, don't let individual Pilots get too cozy with one-trick pony shows.
 If a Pilot is too specced out on Assists, for example, put her in the hot seat from time to time where she needs to overcome challenges all by her lonesome.
 Conversely, if a "lone wolf" pilot is too cocky, throw her against an obstacle that requires teamwork.

+The **Ripple** mechanic can be useful for keeping the story tense, but it requires you to pay real close attention to what the players say and do, both in and out of character.
+Listen for moments when the Pilots break their personal and team taboos, when their rituals don't get followed, or when they say things like "what's the worst that could happen?"
+Activate a Ripple and keep the tension high!

 ### Use Your Threes and Sevens